CANADA FX DEBT-C$ weakens to 6-day low as commodity currencies retreat

 World shares dipped for only the second time in nine days,

-sapped by the drop in oil prices and by data that showed
+sapped by a drop in oil prices and data that showed Britain's

 The commodity-linked Australian and New Zealand dollars fell